vpnagraj/vpnagraj/_posts/notes/2016-07-25-choropleth-maps-with-leaflet.markdown

 )

 {% endhighlight %}
-Then "popup" text to appear on hover.
+Then the "popup" text to appear on hover ...

 {% highlight r %}